ethompson93/ethompson93.github.io/_pages/about.md

 ## Current Role
 Since November 2021, I have been working as a Research Fellow at UCL in the [Progression Of Neurodegenerative Disease (POND) Group](https://ucl-pond.github.io/).
-I am working to improve the accuracy of our measurements of brain connectivity using MRI data, and to quantify the uncertainty in these measurements.
-These connectivity estimates will inform disease progression models, to help improve our understanding of neurodegenerative diseases such as Alzheimer's Disease.
+I am working on mechanistic modelling of tau spread in Alzheimer's disease, specifically how we can combine connectivity information from different modalities to improve the accuracy of our models.

 ## Previous Work